FHWA/RDE-Visualization-Support/element3/README.md

 First run `Element 3 - Data Preparation`.
 This will place a sqlite database into this directory.

 Finally run `Element 3 - Down Sample`.
 This will create four files in the data folder.
 These four files are used in the Element 3 visualization.

+#####Minnesota Vertices

+There is also a script called `vertex_generation.js` which was used to generate `large3_vertex_variable.js` for Element 3.
+This script generates a large number of points inside the bounds of Minnesota so that we could create a smoother extrapolation area for the weather data.

+To run this script (assuming npm and all required dependencies are installed), simply run `npm run build`.
+It will take a little while (~20 minutes).